How to Apply for Social Security Disability

 The most important thing you can do to improve your chances of getting approved for Social Security disability benefits is to make sure you provide all the necessary documentation and make sure all the documentation is accurate when you apply.
 Providing inaccurate documents could slow down the process greatly or prevent you from getting a favorable decision.

-Another key factor in gaining disability benefits is your application date.
+Another key factor to consider when you apply for disability benefits is your application date.
 The application date is an important factor in deciding the benefits you’ll be receiving.
 Sometimes, you can have previous applications reopened or the date you apply can lend credibility to your claim.
 You should apply as soon as you’ve decided you are no longer able to work.
 Of course, you must not be working full-time and you must attempt to get medical treatment to alleviate the issues that are preventing you from working.
-Once it’s determined you are unable to work, then it is the time to apply for benefits.
+Once it’s determined you are unable to work, then it is time to apply for benefits.

 We mentioned how important accurate documentation is, but you should also provide as much information as possible to hasten the decision-making process.
 Of course, you’ll need all the typical documents such as your birth certificate, proof of citizenship, and W-2 forms.
 Information about your work history, your doctors, and your hospitalizations are all essential information that will help your Social Security disability application.
 You should also get a residual functional capacity report from your doctor.
 This document details your conditions and how they affect your ability to work in a full-time capacity.
 This information is vital to your application getting approved as quickly as possible.